sagemath/sage/README.md

 [build prerequisites](https://doc.sagemath.org/html/en/reference/spkg/_bootstrap.html#equivalent-system-packages).
 Install them using the package manager of your platform.

-Sage depends on many system packages.
+Sage depends on many software packages.
 Sage builds and installs them into its own system if they are not found in your system.
-To save time, install as many of them as you can using your system package manager.
+To save time, install as many of them as you can using your system's package manager.
 Find [the list of system packages](https://doc.sagemath.org/html/en/installation/source#linux-system-package-installation) for your platform and run a command like

     sudo apt-get install ...

 If you encounter error messages like "Unable to locate package ...", don't panic.
-Just delete the problematic package names in the list, and rerun the command.
+You can safely remove the problematic package name from the list and rerun the command.

 ### Preparing the macOS Platform